sensei-hacker/inavwiki/Navigation-modes.md

 **This Wiki page needs updating in regards to renamed CLI variables.**

-This page lists and explains all the different navigational flight modes of iNav:
+This page lists and explains all the different navigational flight modes of INAV:

 - [NAV ALTHOLD - Altitude hold](#althold---altitude-hold)
 - [NAV POSHOLD - Horizontal position hold](#nav-poshold---Position-hold)